“The practice of torture and ill-treatment is still deeply entrenched in the [Chinese] criminal justice system.”

 With the government of China

-- Our international petition to Chinese Minister of Justice Wu Aiying calls on China's government to fully implement the requirements of the UN Convention Against Torture and properly enforce its own laws.
+- Our international petition to Chinese Minister of Justice Wu Aiying called on China's government to fully implement the requirements of the UN Convention Against Torture and properly enforce its own laws.

 With the public

 - Free Tibet will continue to keep its supporters and the public informed about torture in Tibet and any responses to the evidence we have presented from the Chinese Government.
-We encourage to supporters to take action with the petition to the Chinese Minister of Justice.
+We encourage to supporters to find the location of their nearest Chinese embassy and write them a letter, calling on them to end the use of torture in their justice system.